brightmart/ai_law/README.md

 Deep Pyramid CNN(offline)|89.0 | 86.4 | 78.6 | 254
 Hierarchical Attention Network(offline)|85.1 | 84.0 | 79.2 | 248.3

+Notice:

-Notice: offline score is lower than online score for about 4.0.
+   1.offline(local) score is lower than online(official) score for about 4.0. for example, dpcnn's online performance may be 85 or less.

+   2. we used data_valid.json from data as our valdation data, which is provided in the first stage of competition.

+     but there may exists cases where sample overlap from this validation set and our big 1.7 million training set.

+     so for better evaluation perpose, you may remove those overlapped data from training data, or use other validation set.

  89.03954996862663, ';2.Article Score:', 86.38077500531911, ';3.Penalty Score:', 78.64466689362311, ';Score ALL:', 254.06499186756886)

-8.Modeling Dependencies of Sub Tasks
+8.Modeling Dependencies of Sub Tasks and Labels
 ----------------------------------------------------------------
+ Modeling Dependencies of Sub Tasks:

    given a fact of law case, and a accusation(or charge) of this law case, which relevant law(s) should it apply?

    as a matter of fact, relevant law and accusation are highly relevanted. for example, if charge of a law case is fraud,